-Feds: Michigan worker illegally fired
+Feds: Transgender worker in Garden City illegally fired

 Detroit – — A federal agency on Thursday filed its first lawsuits to protect transgender people in the workplace, accusing a Garden City funeral home and a Florida eye clinic of illegally firing employees who were making a transition to female.

 R.G. & G.R.
 Harris Funeral Homes and Lakeland Eye Clinic of Lakeland, Florida, violated federal law by discriminating based on gender stereotypes, the Equal Employment Opportunity Commission said.
 It’s the first time the agency has sued claiming discrimination against people who are transgender.

 Amiee Stephens, an embalmer and funeral director for the company that also has funeral homes in Detroit and Livonia, was fired in 2013 after six years, after telling her boss she was transitioning from male to female, the EEOC said.

 Stephens explained in a letter she would soon start to dress in appropriate women’s business attire at work, the EEOC said.
 Two weeks later, Harris’ owner fired Stephens, telling her what she was “proposing to do” was unacceptable.

 The lawsuit against the funeral home was filed in U.S. District Court in Detroit after settlement talks failed.
 Messages seeking comment from the funeral home weren’t immediately returned.